lmckone/lubov/content/home/projects.md

 weight: 65

 title: Projects
-subtitle: 'Some examples of my data transformation and visualization work'
+subtitle: 'Some examples of my work in data analysis and visualization, digital humanities, and collections as data'

 content:
   # Page type to display.
 E.g. project.